DoTheEvo/selfhosted-apps-docker/jellyfin/readme.md

 But there are cases **when a client does not support codec** of the video file.<br>
 Example is Firefox playing a movie encoded in HEVC(x265).<br>
-Jellyfin knows which codecs client supports and if needed it **transcodes video on the fly**, as it's being streamed.
+Jellyfin knows which codecs client supports and if needed it **transcodes video on the fly**, as it's being streamed.<br>

-Another reason can be if you set hard limit on upstream bandwith use.<br>
+Another reason to transcode can be if you set a hard limit on bandwidth use per stream.<br>
 In `Dashboard` > `Playback` > `Streaming` setting lets say [2Mbps.](https://i.imgur.com/7hSf4e1.png)

-Out of the box, jellyfin is set to **use cpu for software-cpu transcoding**.
+Out of the box, jellyfin is set to **use cpu for software transcoding**.
-It will work fine for one or two simple 1080p concurent streams, unless the cpu is really underpowered/old.
-In any case it can put [a heavy load](https://i.imgur.com/rjNFN1J.png) on the CPU.
+It will work fine for one or two simple 1080p concurent streams, unless the cpu is really underpowered/old, but it will put [a heavy load](https://i.imgur.com/rjNFN1J.png) on the CPU.

 ### Hardware acceleration